 Admission to the concerts is free but by purchasing a Candlelight Processional Dining Package] you get a guaranteed same day reserved seat.

-Each day at the Future World Fountain Stage, you can listen to D’Vine Voices performing “Joyful!
-A Gospel Celebration of the Season” holiday melodies including gospel, jazz and R&B styles.
+Each day at the World Showplace Stage, you can listen to D’Vine Voices as they perform “Joyful!
+A Celebration of the Season” holiday melodies including gospel, jazz, R&B and both contemporary and traditional Christmas and holiday songs.

 The performances also include African-American Kwanzaa celebrations and they take place several times a day.

-You can purchase a map and set of stickers for $6.99 plus tax at several locations including Pin Central, Disney Traders and World Traveler at the International Gateway.
+You can purchase a map and set of stickers for $7.99 plus tax at several locations including Mouse Gear, Port of Entry, Disney Traders and World Traveler at the International Gateway.

 Epcot Forever Fireworks

-New for 2019 is the “Epcot Forever Fireworks” display which replaces “Illuminations: Reflections of Earth”.
+New for 2019 was the “Epcot Forever Fireworks” display which replaced “Illuminations: Reflections of Earth”.

 In past years, the show was interspersed with classic holiday music, holiday greetings in the native language of the countries throughout the World Showcase and ending with a message of peace on earth and goodwill to men.